 Hence the annual utilizable feed dry matter satisfied only 39.59% of the livestock maintenance requirement of the studied HHs which is quite far below the requirements.
 This is quite low and clearly shows the gap that exists between feed balance and livestock number at any rate and it is incomparable with many of other results.
-For instance, Wondatir [39] and Dawit Assefa et al. [31], reported 83% and 86% maintenance DM requirement coverage per farm per year in central Rift Valley and Adami Tullu district, respectively.
-However in the current study not all livestock feed resources used in the districts were quantified, for instance non conventional feeds like households food leftovers, residues from different local drinks, chat leftover which was usual used by households every day, vegetables and fruits refusals and fodder trees and shrubs were not quantified due to lack of reliable data and measurement units.
+For instance, Dawit et al. [31] and Wondatir [39] reported 83% and 86% maintenance DM requirement coverage per farm per year in central Rift Valley and Adami Tullu district, respectively.

-Available Feed Resources and their Distribution over Seasons: In all the studied districts, the availability of feed resources varied in seasons with respect to quality, quantity and type of feed.
-According to (93.33%) of the respondents in all the districts natural pasture is available year long but it's not adequate.
-However, there was a significant difference (P < 0.05) in the availability of hay but not crop residue by season (Table 13).
+However in the current study not all livestock feed resources used in the studied districts were quantified, for instance non conventional feeds like households food leftovers, residues from different local drinks, chat leftover which was usual used by households every day, vegetables and fruits refusals and fodder trees and shrubs were not quantified due to lack of reliable data and measurement units.
+Available Feed Resources and Their Distribution over Seasons: In all the studied districts, the availability of feed resources varied in seasons with respect to quality, quantity and type of feed.
+According to 93.33% of the respondents in all the studied districts natural pasture is available year long but it's not adequate.
+However, there was a significant difference (P<0.05) in the availability of hay but not crop residue by season (Table 13).
 In general the principal dry season feed resources available to livestock in the studied areas include crop-residue, hay and natural pasture in their descending order.
 Whereas, natural pasture, crop-residue and stubble grazing are wet season livestock feeds in their descending order of importance.
 There was no concentrate feed availability as livestock feed in all the studied districts except household leftover.
+According to the discussion with key informants feed scarcity is more sever in the dry season mainly from April to June until new grass grow in the long rainy season.
+Different feed scarcity coping mechanism was also described by farmers and key informants (Figure 7).